henrytkirk/HTKDragAndDropCollectionViewLayout/README.md

 [CocoaPods](http://cocoapods.org) is the recommended way to add HTKDragAndDropCollectionViewLayout to your project.

-1. Add a pod entry for HTKDragAndDropCollectionViewLayout to your Podfile `pod 'HTKDragAndDropCollectionViewLayout', '~> 0.0.1'`
+1. Add a pod entry for HTKDragAndDropCollectionViewLayout to your Podfile `pod 'HTKDragAndDropCollectionViewLayout'`
 2. Install the pod(s) by running `pod install`.
 3. Subclass `HTKDragAndDropCollectionViewController`.
 4. Setup `HTKDragAndDropCollectionViewLayout` properties (itemSize, lineSpacing, etc).